raphaelbruno/cover-carousel/README.md

 # Cover Carousel

-A simple cover carousel in Javascript.
+A simple cover carousel in JavaScript that rotate on mouse move.

 ![preview](preview.png)